-The accuracy of the wavelength calibration typically achieved using the X-shooter Data Reduction Software is better than ~2km/s over the whole wavelength range (TBC for the NIR arm).
+Reduction Software is better than ~2km/s over the whole wavelength range (TBC for the NIR arm).
 In this process, the quality of the list of lines used to perform the calibration is critical (in particular, it has to be carefully cleaned from blends).
 Such a ThAr line list is provided together with the X-shooter Data Reduction Software package.

-Full slit ThAr spectra are also useful to correct the slight (fixed) displacement between the 9-pinhole masks and each slit.
+Full slit ThAr spectra are also useful to correct the slight (fixed) displacement between the 9pinhole masks and each slit.
 This is also used to monitor the spectral resolution of the different spectrographs.
-Templates to use for these calibrations are XSHOOTER_slt_cal_UVBVisArcs, XSHOOTER_slt_cal_NIRArcs, XSHOOTER ifu cal UVBVisArcs.
+Templates to use for these calibrations are XSHOOTER_slt_cal_UVBVisArcs, XSHOOTER_slt_cal_NIRArcs, XSHOOTER_ifu_cal_UVBVisArcs, XSHOOTER_ifu_cal_UVBVisArcs.